kubernetes/kops/docs/instance_groups.md

 If you want to minimize downtime, scale the master ASG up to size 2, then wait for that new master to be Ready in `kubectl get nodes`, then delete the old master instance, and scale the ASG back down to size 1.
-(A future of rolling-update will probably do this automatically)
+(A future version of rolling-update will probably do this automatically)

 ## Deleting an instance group